msjaiswal/book-notes/Effective Engineer.markdown

   - Build and maintain strong relationships.

 ### Prioritize Regularly
-- Opportunity cost on working on wrong ideas can set back growth by years.
+- Opportunity cost of working on wrong ideas can set back growth by years.
 - Prioritize tasks based on ROI
 - Regular prioritization is high leverage activity.